Your Road to Northern adventure

 Just a short distance over the NWT border is Hay River, which offers many facilities and services.
 If you've packed your camping supplies or are travelling by RV, the Hay River Campground is situated on the south shore of Great Slave Lake and features a vast sandy beach strewn with enormous driftwood.
 If you'd rather have a solid roof over your head, check out the hotels and B&Bs in town.
 The Ptarmigan Inn has an especially good dining room with fresh caught local whitefish.

-If you make the side trip to Fort Resolution, you'll be greeted with a few options ranging from a cosy campground at Little Buffalo River Crossing, to a motel or B&B in Fort Res.
+If you make the side trip to Fort Resolution, you'll be greeted with a few options ranging from a cozy campground at Little Buffalo River Crossing, to a motel or B&B in Fort Res.
 Or try a nearby camp that offers fishing and canoe rentals.

 Back on the Mackenzie Highway, past Hay River, you reach Kakisa.
 Spend at night at Lady Evelyn Falls campground for one of the prettiest waterfalls you've ever seen, and a campground with excellent amenities.